 Because oxidizers are so hazardous and reactive, they need to be disposed of and transported in a very specific way.
 Oxidizers need to be disposed of separately from wastes that are flammable or easy to burn, such as paper, gasoline, or wood.
 They should also always be sealed or tightly closed in a durable, leak-free container.

-In addition to knowing how they should be transported, it’s important that your waste removal service is properly trained to handle emergency situations.
+In addition to knowing how they should be transported, it’s important to work with a hazardous waste disposal company that is properly licensed and trained to handle emergency situations.
 Waste removal specialists should know exactly what to do in the event of any kind of spill to ensure the safety of your facility, staff, and others around you.